 “Independent Appeals Panel (IAP) - The CWG recommends that all IANA actions which affect the Root Zone or Root Zone WHOIS database be subject to an independent and binding appeals panel.
 The Appeals Mechanism should also cover any policy implementation actions that affect the execution of changes to the Root Zone File or Root Zone WHOIS and how relevant policies are applied.
 This need not be a permanent body, but rather could be handled the same way as commercial disputes are often resolved, through the use of a binding arbitration process using an independent arbitration organization (e.g., ICDR, ICC, AAA) or a standing list of qualified people under rules promulgated by such an organization.”

 There exists in the ccTLD community an apparent lack of consensus on the question of the introduction of an ‘appeals mechanism’ in respect of ccTLD delegations and redelegations.
-At ICANN 51 in Los Angeles an overwhelming majority of ccTLD representatives at the October 15, 2014 ccNSO meeting indicated there wish for an ‘appeal mechanism’ as part of the IANA transition, though what was meant by ‘an appeal mechanism’ was not defined.
+At ICANN 51 in Los Angeles an overwhelming majority of ccTLD representatives at the October 15, 2014 ccNSO meeting indicated their wish for an ‘appeal mechanism’ as part of the IANA transition, though what was meant by ‘an appeal mechanism’ was not defined.
 In a survey of all ccTLD managers undertaken in November 2014, 94% of respondents agreed that ‘if the IANA operator does not perform well or abuses its position, the affected ccTLD should have the opportunity to (have access to) an independent and binding appeal process’.
 The expression of need resulted in the appeal mechanism proposal that the CWG released on December 1 2014.
 The proposal indicates that such a mechanism could be used in disputes over the consistency of ccTLD delegation or redelegation decisions.

 A survey was undertaken in January of this year of CWG members and participants (this includes representation from many communities, not just ccTLD managers) on many aspects of the CWG’s December 1 proposal.
 It found that 97% of respondents agreed that “ccTLD registry operators should have standing to appeal delegation and re-delegation decisions to which they are a party that they believe are contrary to applicable laws and/or applicable approved ccTLD policy”.
-However when questions were posed about potential specific parameters of such an appeal mechanism support for it was reduced.
+However, when questions were posed about potential specific parameters of such an appeal mechanism, support for it was reduced.
 For example, only 54% of respondents agreed that “ccTLD registry operators should have standing to appeal delegation and redelegation decisions to which they are a party that they believe are contrary to applicable laws and/or applicable approved ccTLD policy, even if the operator is not a party involved in the delegation or redelegation.
 In addition, only 60% of respondents agreed that “Governments should have standing to appeal any ccTLD delegation or redelegation decisions that they believe are contrary to applicable laws”.

 This information suggests that while there may be support for an appeal mechanism in general, consensus may be difficult to achieve on some of the important aspects of such a mechanism, including: